stxupengyu/Probabilistic-Matrix-Factorization/README.md

 The core part of this code is adapted from matlab code provided by Ruslan salakhutdinov (http://www.utstat.toronto.edu/~rsalakhu/BPMF.html).
 In addition to the output training set test set error, we also selected some prediction scores to compare with the real scores, showing a very good prediction performance!
 In addition to the prediction score, we also consider the top-N recommendation.
 Finally, we can recommend the most likely j movies for each user i.
+Finally, we encapsulate the PMF function（fun_pmf.R）.
+By calling this function many times, we compare the influence of the super parameters of the probability matrix decomposition algorithm on the algorithm effect(comparison.Rmd), including the dimension k of the hidden feature matrix of users and goods, the learning rate epsilon, the regularization parameter lambda, and the momentum optimization parameter momentum.
 We use the movielen100k data set(https://grouplens.org/datasets/movielens/), including the rating information of 1682 users for 943 movies, with a total of 100,000 rating data.
 Most of the comments are added by the author when learning the code of Ruslan salakhutdinov, and are in Chinese.
 For English readers, please refer to the matlab code provided by Ruslan salakhutdinov.
 For the convenience of presentation, in addition to the .R file, I also provide the .Rmd file.